WPTravelteam/wp-travel/readme.txt

 Enhancement:

+* Fixed multiple script enqueue from multiple addons.
+Now all scripts are registered in WP Travel and used handler to enqueue.

 Fixes:

 * In an admin trip section, Partial payment section is displaying even it is disabled from settings.
 * Group size of multiple pricing is displayed in the featured section.
 Previously group size value is displaying from single pricing option though pricing option set as multiple pricing options.
-* Fixed multiple script enqueue from multiple addons.
-Now all scripts are registered here and used handler to enqueue.
+* FAQs are not being correctly saved on admin trips page.
+If global FAQs are enabled by WP Travel Utilities plugin and added global FAQ in first and then deactivate utilities.
+This will not save FAQ correctly.
+* Fixed settings fields data are lost if addons disabled.
+It will not save settings of disabled addons if we update settings after disabling addons from addons settings.
+* Trip FAQ accordion conflict with Trip Facts.

+Optimize
+* Trip code on frontend tabs optimized.

 = 2.0.6=
 Release Date: 18th June, 2019